espressopp/espressopp/paper/paper.md

 - **Cell decomposition**: allow sub-demcomposition into cells with a lenght of half or a third of the cutoff for direct force calaculations [@Yao:2004]
 - **HeSpaDDA**: heterogeneous spatial domain decomposition algorithm (HeSpaDDA) for larger scale simulations [@Guzman:2017]
 - **new potentials and simulation methods**: AngularCosineSquared, TabulatedSubEnsAngular, surface hopping MD, Lee-Edwards boundary conditions
-- **Checkpoint the state of the random number generator (RNG)**: allow restaring from checkpointed state of RNG
+- **Checkpoint the state of the random number generator (RNG)**: allow restarting from checkpointed state of RNG
 - **I/O**: support for parallel writing and reading of H5MD checkpoints
 - **Python 3 compatibility**